HyperIndex Complete Documentation

 While HyperIndex gives you a complete indexing solution with schema management and event handling, HyperSync can be used directly for custom data pipelines and specialized applications.

-Starting from 21 May 2025, HyperSync (the data engine powering HyperIndex) will implement rate limits for requests without API tokens.
+HyperSync (the data engine powering HyperIndex) implements rate limits for requests without API tokens.
+API tokens will be required from 3 November 2025.
 Here's what you need to know:

-- Future Pricing: From mid-June 2025 onwards, we will introduce tiered packages based on usage.
-Credits are calculated based on comprehensive metrics including data bandwidth, disk read operations, and other resource utilization factors.
+- Future Pricing: From mid-November 2025 onwards, we will introduce tiered packages for those self-hosting hyperindex and wishing to use hypersync.
 For preferred introductory pricing based on your specific use case, reach out to us on Discord.

 For more details about API tokens, including how to generate and implement them, see our API Tokens documentation.